Kola Peninsula: Russian settlement

-Despite the economic activity, permanent settlement of the peninsula did not intensify until the 1860s and even then it remained sporadic until 1917.
+Despite the economic activity, permanent settlement of the peninsula did not intensify until the 1860s, and even then it remained sporadic until 1917.
 The population of Kola in 1880, for example, was only around 500 inhabitants living in 80 households, compared to 1,900 inhabitants in 300 households living there in 1582.
-Transportation facilities were virtually non-existent and the communication with the rest of Russia irregular.
-1887 saw an influx of Izhma Komi and Nenets people who were migrating to the peninsula to escape a reindeer disease epidemic in their home lands and brought their large deer herds with them, resulting in increased competition for the grazing lands, a conflict between the Komi and the Sami, and in marginalization of the local Sami population.
+Transportation facilities were virtually non-existent and communication with the rest of Russia was irregular.
+1887 saw an influx of Izhma Komi and Nenets people who were migrating to the peninsula to escape a reindeer-disease epidemic in their homelands and brought their large deer herds with them, resulting in increased competition for the grazing lands, a conflict between the Komi and the Sami, and in marginalization of the local Sami population.
 By the end of the 19th century, the Sami population had mostly been forced north, with ethnic Russians settling in the south of the peninsula.

-In 1894, the peninsula was visited by the Russian Minister of Finance, who became convinced of the region's economic potential.
-Consequently, in 1896 a telephone and a telegraph line were extended to Kola, improving the communication with the mainland.
-A possibility of building a railway was also considered, but no action was taken at the time.
+In 1894, the peninsula was visited by the Russian minister of finance, Sergei Witte, who became convinced of the region's economic potential.
+Consequently, in 1896 telephone and a telegraph communications were extended to Kola, improving links with the mainland.
+The possibility of building a railway was also considered, but no action was taken at the time.
 Also in 1896, Alexandrovsk (now Polyarny) was founded, and grew in size so rapidly that it was granted town status in 1899; Kolsky Uyezd was renamed Alexandrovsky on that occasion.